doug-martin/nestjs-query/documentation/docs/persistence/typeorm/soft-delete.md

 ## Setting up your entity.

-Before enabling soft deletes you must add the DeletedDateColumn to your entity.
+Before enabling soft deletes you must add the DeleteDateColumn to your entity.

 ```ts title="todo-item.entity.ts"
 import { Column, CreateDateColumn, Entity, PrimaryGeneratedColumn, UpdateDateColumn, DeleteDateColumn } from 'typeorm';